 If sized appropriately, an air receiver tank may also allow the use of a smaller compressor in low duty-cycle applications requiring higher air flow than the compressor can continuously deliver.
 For example, a low CFM rotary screw air compressor that can’t quite power a 1” impact gun continuously may be able to do so with a small air receiver tank

 As mentioned above, the tank can store air and act as a buffer.
 This also allows the compressor to cycle on and off less frequently, which can reduce wear and tear and reduce energy consumption.
 Care must be taken to ensure that the compressor system is rated and able to run long enough to fill the size of tank chosen without overheating or causing accelerated wear.

 Particulate and dirt removal

-During compressor operation dirt, wear particles, or other foreign matter may bypass the air filter or otherwise find its way into the compressed air stream leaving the compressor.
-When using a receiver tank, some of this material will naturally fall to the bottom of the tank.
-Debris in the airstream can cause blockages, premature contamination of filters, and excessive wear of air using tools and equipment.
+During everyday air compressor operation, dirt, wear particles, or other foreign matter may bypass the air filter or otherwise find their way into the compressed air stream.
+This debris in the air stream can then cause blockages, premature contamination of filters, and excessive wear on tools and equipment.

 An air receiver tank helps remove some of these particulates and dirt from the compressed air system, as some of this material will naturally fall to the bottom of the air receiver tank before the air reaches the tool or equipment that’s in use.

 Atmospheric air typically contains moisture that is drawn into the compressor during its intake cycle.
 The moisture holding ability of air naturally increases as the temperature and pressure of compressed air temperature rises.
 Hot, compressed air typically holds moisture in a vapor state, but that moisture will condense into liquid form as the air cools past its saturation point.